symfony/symfony-docs/best_practices.rst

 If you extend the base ``AbstractController``, you can only access to the most common services (e.g ``twig``, ``router``, ``doctrine``, etc.), directly from the container via ``$this->container->get()`` or ``$this->get()``.
-Instead, you must use dependency injection to fetch services by :ref:`type-hinting action method arguments <controller-accessing-services>` or constructor arguments.
+However, you must use dependency injection to fetch custom services by :ref:`type-hinting action method arguments <controller-accessing-services>` or constructor arguments.